-Japanese Curry is one of the best Japanese food.
-It’s influenced by Indian curry but was created to suit Japanese taste.
+Japanese Curry is one of the best Japanese foods.
+It’s influenced by Indian curry but was created to suit Japanese tastes.
 Therefore, you can’t really feel the spiciness even when you order spicy curry in Japan, while with real Indian curry you can feel the spiciness even if it is the sweet version.

 Curry is one of the most important staple dishes that is a vital part of Japanese life.
 It is easy to cook but so tasty and nicely fills you up.
 I remember I have eaten curry on school trips, for school lunch, at my friend’s house, my grandparents’ house, and of course at home.
 Every house has slightly different curry but over all, curry is an amazing food and so memorable.